 Don't worry about this taking too much time either.
 Training sessions should be kept short and upbeat; about 5 minutes per session is enough.
 If your training sessions go on for too long, your dog may become frustrated and start making mistakes.

-Show Your Dog a Treat and Give the Command
+Show a Treat and Give the Command

-Increase the Time and Distance
+Increase the Wait Time

 Next, you can begin to move the treat.
 Put it on the floor a foot or two away from your dog, but keep your hand close enough to cover it should your dog try to take it.
-Once your dog is consistently leaving the treat there, you can move it a little closer to him.
+Once your dog is consistently leaving the treat there, you can move it a little closer to them.

 After several training sessions, you can begin to step away from the treat yourself.
 A good way to begin this is to drop a treat on the floor while you're standing, and give the "leave it" command.
 Have a foot ready to cover the treat in case your dog makes a lunge towards it.

-Practice with Other Items
+Practice With Other Items

 Once your dog has mastered "leave it" with treats, you can start practicing with other items.
-Put one of his toys near him and tell him to leave it.
-As soon as he backs off the slightest bit, give it praise and a treat.
+Put one of your dog's toys near it and say "leave it."
+As soon as the dog backs off the slightest bit, give it praise and a treat.